Numori-Ecosystem/Numori-CRDT/README.md

 ### `documentBinding`: which rooms a connection may enter

+This setting only decides what happens to a document **no grant covers and no [authorization endpoint](#authorization) was asked about**.
+Rooms named by the token are always allowed; with `authz: "webhook"` configured, everything else is referred to the app either way.

 **`open`** (default) — an authenticated peer may sync any document it can name, within its own app.
 Document ids are unguessable 128-bit values revealed only through a share link, so knowing one is the capability.
 This matches how share links already work.

-**`strict`** — a connection may only sync the documents its token (or the authorization webhook) names.
-Stronger, but the issuing app must list _every_ room the session needs.
+**`strict`** — a connection may only sync the documents its token names.

-That last point is not optional, and it is the reason `open` is the default.
-An Automerge client multiplexes all of its documents over a single connection to a given server: `NetworkSubsystem` keys peers by peer id, and the first adapter to see a peer id handles every subsequent message to it.
-A second socket to the same server is therefore never used for sending.
-Under `strict`, a token naming one room will break every other room the client has open.
+Strict requires the issuing app to list _every_ room the session needs, and that is not optional — it is why `open` is the default.
+An Automerge client multiplexes all of its documents over a single connection to a given server:
+`NetworkSubsystem` keys peers by peer id, and the first adapter to see a peer id handles every subsequent message to it, so a second socket to the same server is never used for sending.
+Under `strict`, a token naming one room breaks every other room the client has open.

-Use `strict` when your app can enumerate a session's rooms at token-mint time (or answer with them from the webhook).
-Use `open` otherwise.
+Pairing `open` with an authorization endpoint is usually the better choice: each room is still checked, but the app answers per document as it comes up instead of having to enumerate them in advance.
+Reach for `strict` when you want rooms fixed for the life of a connection, or when you have no endpoint to ask.

 ---